QAAFI/Apsim.Variables/README.md

    to transform the env in `babel-config.js` file to remote env without creating the `.env` file

 5. github-pages.yml
-   github action which use to create static files to github-action branch.
-Then Github will
+   github action which use to create static files to `gh-pages` branch.
+Then Github will deploy application to Github pages from `gh-pages`

 ### NOTE
 - Step 3 and 4 can be ignore `BACKEND_URL` if we set up the configuration on Github repository, however in NextJS, the env have to have `NEXT_` as variable config.